radhikasrinivasan8/cmpe202-pentagon/sanjay_wiki.md

 5)	If any of the team members are being silent without sharing his/her thoughts others making the team member to engage in the conversation or asking them to give their opinions.

 ## Design Pattern:
-I Will decide on a Design Pattern after Design Pattern Class.
+I Will be implmenting observer design pattern for scoreboard in the game.

 ## UML Diagram:
 I am responsible for completing the User Story with BDD Scenarios.